donalhill/bd2dst3pi/README.md

 from fcc_python_tools.locations import loc
 ```
 and then `loc.DATA` for example to get the path to the data files.
 You can add to this list if you like.
 You will notice some paths like `loc.JSON`, where you should store any `JSON` files you make, and `loc.PLOTS` where you should put the plots.
 This helps to keep all of your output organised nicely, and means you only define your paths in a single place.

+## Opening Jupyter notebooks and making new ones

+All of the example notebooks are in the `bd2dst3pi/notebooks` folder.
+Once you have launched your Jupyter session in your browser following the instuctions above, you can go into the `notebooks` folder and click on an example notebook.
+When you start making your own notebooks, you can add them into this folder as well.

+To make a new notebook, you can click on the `New` button to the right of your Jupyter window.
+In the menu shown, select `bd2dst3pi_env` to choose the analysis Conda env we made above.